AI coloring worksheet icon

 Letter B worksheet

-Letter B with a bear, butterfly, and banana, large outlines, simple word labels.
+Kindergarten letter B with bear, butterfly, and banana, large uppercase B, lowercase b, thick outlines, simple word labels.

 Counting